sekai-soft/rss-lambda/README.md

-# rss-lambda
+# RSS-lambda
-Perform lambda on your rss feeds
+RSS-lambda is a webapp that performs operations on RSS feeds.

 ## Usage
 You need to urlencode your feed url first